ekino/gems/architecture/README.md

     - pages/: Stateful components for the dashboard feature.
     - services/: Services related to the dashboard feature.
     - state/: State management for the dashboard feature.
-  - settings/
+  - faq/
-    - components/: UI components specific to the settings feature.
+    - components/: UI components specific to the faq feature.
-    - pages/: Stateful components for the settings feature.
+    - pages/: Stateful components for the faq feature.
-    - services/: Services related to the settings feature.
+    - services/: Services related to the faq feature.
-    - state/: State management for the settings feature.
+    - state/: State management for the faq feature.
   - ...
 (Other features follow a similar structure)

 **src/infrastructure/**